oconnor663/bao/docs/spec.md

 parent hash at each level rather than a complete list of subtree hashes.
 The words in an incremental state are 32 bytes, and the implementation would probably need to buffer a full 64 byte block along with the words to account for finalization.
-That's no space benefit for an fanout of 4 (the 3 subtree hashes per level described above were also 96 bytes), but it's independent of the fanout, so larger fanouts could benefit from reduced stack depth without increasing the storage per level any further.
+That's no space benefit for a fanout of 4 (the 3 subtree hashes per level described above were also 96 bytes), but it's independent of the fanout, so larger fanouts could benefit from reduced stack depth without increasing the storage per level any further.
 Conceptually at unlimited fanout